Lauri Kaukonen: Career

+Kaukonen studied at the Helsinki School of Economics.
 Kaukonen renewed the pension scheme for dairy professionals in Finland.
 He also enhanced accounting, cost accounting, management, and audit methods among cooperatives.
 Additionally, he wrote numerous articles on economics, business history, and business computing for Finland's leading newspapers, magazines, and congress publications.
 Kaukonen delivered lectures at the Helsinki School of Economics and Helsinki Business College, and authored several business books.
+Kaukonen was also the founder and first chairman of The Pellervo Society's Commercial Club (Pellervon liiketaloudellinen kerho).